riggles1/GunconDuino-With-Screen-Flash/README.md

 **Press "Trigger"** after plugging in for "Absolute Mouse XY mode" (most lightgun games use this).

-**Press "A"** after plugging in for "Joystick mode" (can also be enabled after doing the disable combo)
+**Press "A"** after plugging in for "Joystick mode" (Edit: this feature has been disabled permanently, commented out)
->Joystick mode, makes it output as a joystick instead (avoid using this, I still haven't found a usecase for this, since positional lightgun games like Jurassic Park 1994 can be played with FBN instead with abs.mouse mode)
+>Joystick mode, makes it output as a joystick instead (avoid using this, I still haven't found a usecase for this)

 **XY-Freeze mode** (toggle): Hold "A + B" for 2 seconds to toggle infinite XY-Freeze.
 >This freezes XY-coordinates when light (XY) is lost and resumes XY-updates either as soon as the guncon can